 If you want to increase your cardiovascular fitness and burn more calories, you can start incorporating intervals based on heart rate and include short stints of 15-60 second Zone 3 or 4 exercise with periods of Zone 1 or 2 recovery.

-We all know that exercise—as with most things in life—requires balance and knowing your exercise intensity will help you maintain that balance.
+We all know that exercise—as with most things in life—requires balance.
+Knowing your exercise intensity will help you maintain that balance.
 Making sure that your easy days are just that—easy—and your hard workouts are challenging will help you make the most of your exercise.

 Remember: exercise is very personal, so it’s important to know the details for you.
-What is high intensity for you might be low intensity for someone else, so make sure you know what’s best for you individually.
+What is high intensity for you might be low intensity for someone else.
+Make sure you know what’s best for you individually.